Worldometers tells me that 2,229,710 blogs were written today. And, it’s only 10.35 AM in the morning, Eastern Standard Time!

 You could ask other team members, like your sales team to share this content.
 If it’s valuable and of good quality, you are not likely to get any objections.

-In social media you have one of the most effective tools get more eyeballs for your content.
+In social media you have one of the most effective tools to get more eyeballs for your content.
 Share your blog on social media and encourage others to do so.
 Promote your blog articles on the platforms that your personas hang out.

 There are a plethora of content promotion and distribution tools that you can use to leverage your content socially.
 Personally, I am a big fan of Hootsuite.
 HubSpot is also extremely user-friendly.
 But there are several other options too.
 For example, Marketo, Buffer, AddThis, SlideShare, Storify, etc. Some of these platforms offer you free versions.
 Others let you try out their service for a trial period.
 Read this blog post to get a list of some 20 odd tools to help you with your content distribution.